nerijusdu/better-bf-bot/README.md

-# better-bf-bot
+# compliment-a-bot
-Simple bot that tweets compliments for specified users.
+Simple Twitter bot that tweets compliments for specified users.

 # Run
 - Add Twitter usernames of people you want to compliment (separated by new line)